jayyang17/pool_management_system/README.md

 This repository supports an end-to-end training pipeline designed to optimize the model for accurate pool chair detection and occupancy analysis.

 ### 1. Data Annotation
-- Annotate raw video frames using LabelStudio with a YOLO-compatible format.
+- Annotate raw images using LabelStudio with a YOLO-compatible format.

 ### 2. Preprocessing
 - Resize all annotated images to 640x640 pixels to standardize input dimensions.